breimanntools/aaanalysis/docs/source/index/tables_template.rst

    3. Create a new descriptive section here that elucidates the table's columns and any essential data types, such as categories.

-   Note: Each table should include a 'Reference' column.
+   Note: Each table should include a 'Reference' column (include exceptions in create_tables_doc.py).

    # Key Annotations for Automated Table Generation via create_tables_doc.py:
    _XXX: A string to be stripped from the references.
 This prevents redundancies that may result